cordovamonica/weekly-challenge-1/README.md

 ## Description

 I wanted to refactor the code to make the site more accessible to all users.
 I also wanted to clean up the code to make it more concise and change tags to accurately depict what was being done in the code.
+I also consolidated the class selectors in CSS to clean up the page.
+I added comments in the CSS to explain what each selector did.

 ## Usage